 Creating a digital copy of a product means formalizing a huge volume of information.

-Let's look at an ordinary, simple product — a pillow.
+Let's look at a simple, ordinary product: a pillow.

 A product card must answer hundreds of questions: -